Coral-Protocol/build-agentic-software-w-coral-os-agents/README.md

 By the end of this guide, you'll have:

 A fully working local Coral setup with:
-- **Coral Server** running on your machine
+- A **Coral Server** running on your machine for agent execution and interaction.
-- **Coral Studio** UI running in your browser
+- The **Coral Studio** accessible through your browser.
-- **Two or more open-source agents** connected and ready
+- **Multiple open-source agents** connected and ready.
-- A session where agents **communicate, take actions, and return results**
+- A functioning session where agents **communicate, take actions, and deliver results** effectively.

-You'll be able to:
+You'll also gain the capability to:
-- Create sessions via the UI
+- Create and manage agent sessions using the UI.
-- Route messages between agents using structured threads
+- Route messages between agents using structured threads.
-- Extend or replace agents based on your needs
+- Customize and expand your agent ecosystem according to your specific needs.